apache/pulsar/site2/docs/getting-started-standalone.md

 :::tip

 As you have noticed that we do not explicitly create the `my-topic` topic, to which we consume the message.
-When you consume a message to a topic that does not yet exist, Pulsar creates that topic for you automatically.
+When you consume a message on a topic that does not yet exist, Pulsar creates that topic for you automatically.
 Producing a message to a topic that does not exist will automatically create that topic for you as well.

 :::